atharvahirulkar/sephora-analytics/README.md

 - **Glycerin** is the most universal skincare ingredient - appears in 1,005 products and ranked #1 by PageRank across the ingredient network
 - **30 ingredient communities** detected by Louvain algorithm - independently discovered functional groups (fragrance cluster, hydration cluster, emollient cluster) without any chemical knowledge
 - **Phenoxyethanol** is the most common preservative (645 products), always co-occurring with citric acid in the same community
-- **Semantic search** retrieves contextually relevant reviews across 100,000 indexed embeddings with cosine similarity scores of 0.70+
+- **Semantic search** retrieves contextually relevant reviews across 100,000 indexed embeddings (sampled from 1M+ total for computational feasibility) with cosine similarity scores of 0.70+
 - **Hybrid recommender** combines graph-weighted ingredient similarity with semantic review matching to produce explainable product recommendations

 ---